-6. Intake Rooms
+6. Intake/Exam Rooms

-Intake rooms are cleared of any used carriers, boxes, and crates each evening.
+Intake rooms are cleared of any used carriers, boxes, and crates throughout the day and each evening.
 All counters and cat cages are fully cleaned and disinfected daily.
 The intake area for dogs is cleaned and disinfected between each dog.
 Floors are swept and disinfected each morning and throughout the day as needed.